CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

 ---
 slug: updating-from-capacitor-4-to-capacitor-5
-title: 'Updating from Capacitor 4 to Capacitor 5: A Step-by-Step Guide'
+title: 'Updating from React Native 4 to React Native 5: A Step-by-Step Guide'
 description: >-
-  Learn how to update your project from Capacitor 4 to Capacitor 5 with minimal breaking changes, including updating official plugins and required tools.
+  Learn how to update your project from React Native 4 to React Native 5 with minimal breaking changes, including updating official plugins and required tools.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'